tootedom/google-cache-builder-inv/README.md

 result this uses a large amount of memory, that causes gc.

 The benchmark also doesn't really simulate what would be a live situation.
-You wouldn't ever probably get 1 million cache reads on the same cache item in succession; without a write occurring (the recency queue is flushed when a write occurs in the segment of the hash associated with the recency queue.
+You wouldn't ever probably get 1 million cache reads on the same cache item in succession (for each thread, it is highly unrealistic);
+without a write occurring (the recency queue is flushed when a write occurs in the segment of the hash associated with the recency queue.
 So it's unrealistic that you'd get such heavy number of gets.

 However, it's interesting to see the overhead of the Cache, and is something to consider when using as a cache for things.